 - ☐ Multiple options must be separated by commas (,).
-Do not use spaces. - ☐ When the printing file contains the PostScript commands control of the option, the command takes priority. - ☐ Enter the option using the lp or lpr command, when the shell script is implemented.
+Do not use spaces. - ☐ When the printing file contains the PCL, PJL, PostScript commands control of the option, the command takes priority.

+- ☐ Enter the option using the lp or lpr command, when the shell script is implemented.
 The option settings made here are configured as default.
 You must create another printer if you want to change printer option settings.
-For details about changing the configured option, see p.8 "Deleting the printer". - ☐ When printing with the lp command, use () instead of (=) and (;) instead of (,) for operating systems that cannot use (=) and (,) such as Solaris 2.5 or later.
+For more information about changing the configured option, see p.8 "Deleting the printer". - ☐ When printing with the lp command, use () instead of (=) and (;) instead of (,) for operating systems that cannot use (=) and (,) such as Solaris 2.5 or later.

-Using the cd command with ftp
+$\ddot{\mathbb{Q}}$ Using the cd command with ftp